Why is ProThinker able to add value to Institutional Investors?

 Objective, Quantitative-based Research

 Stockbroking firms may be reluctant to recommend sells or give low stock valuations for fear of offending the management of listed companies or for fear of losing investment banking business.
+Furthermore, analysts tend to herd together and give similar recommendations and target prices for fear of being the only one getting it wrong.
 Institutional Investors that rely heavily on stockbrokers’ recommendation may be susceptible to these types of biases.
 We are able to provide you with reports that are objective because our reports are quantitative-based and we are not affiliated to any investment bank.
+With large amounts of money at stake in investments, it is worth getting a second opinion on your stock recommendations.

 Generating Stock Ideas